Your Periop Leadership Community

-Periop Leader Week 2026 (Formerly OR Manager Conference & OR Business Management Summit) brings together perioperative leaders from hospitals, health systems, and ambulatory surgery centers for a focused week of practical learning and collaboration.
+Periop Leader Week 2026 (now uniting OR Manager Conference & OR Business Management Summit) brings together perioperative leaders from hospitals, health systems, and ambulatory surgery centers for a focused week of practical learning and collaboration.

 The agenda will explore today’s most urgent priorities—staffing and retention, operational efficiency, financial performance, regulatory readiness, patient safety, and cross-department alignment—through real-world case studies, actionable tools, and peer-driven discussions.
 Every session is designed to equip leaders with strategies they can implement immediately within their unique care settings.